canne/klinometri101/README.md

 as PuTTY.

-Once the serial communication becomes available, the gyroscope and accelerometer are calibrated.
+Once the serial communication becomes available, the gyroscope and accelerometer are calibrated unless valid calibration values are found from the persistent memory.
 The startup of the board takes about five seconds, and the calibration another five seconds.
 During the calibration, the board should not move.
-Admittedly, this is not very practical when conditions are difficult.
-I can but suggest to complete the startup while still moored or when motoring with sea not being too rough.
+Complete the calibration preferably while still moored or when motoring with sea not being too rough.

+The recalibration can be forced using a suitable serial line console such as PuTTY.exe on the COM-port of the USB serial line.
+The chart plotter or other programs should be disconnected from teh USB serial line at that time.
+If you hit key "C" within the five first seconds after the serial line is connected, the calibration procedure is forced to be executed and the result overwritest the values in the persistent memory.

 There is a possibility to observe the calibration procedure:
 If you hit key "D" in the serial line console within the five seconds before the calibration starts, the program switches into debug mode.
-In debug mode, no NMEA data is sent but the calibration procedure and the raw data values fed into the position algorithm are displayed.
+In debug mode, the calibration procedure and the raw data values fed into the position algorithm are displayed along the NMEA data.
 To leave the debug mode, one needs to reset the board.

 The board's activity LED signals the activity: